 Delano Elementary School (DES)

-• Designated a 2013 National Blue Ribbon School for educational excellence by the U.S. Department of Education.
+• In 2013 DES was designated a 2013 National Blue Ribbon School for educational excellence by the U.S. Department of Education.
 DES was one of only six Minnesota schools to receive this award, and one of 286 in the nation.

 • In 2012, 2013, 2014 and 2016 DES was designated a Reward School by the Minnesota Department of Education for performing in the top 15 percent of elementary schools in Minnesota.

-• Received Minnesota Excellence Foundation School Spotlight Award in 2009 for demonstrating academic excellence and significant gains in achievement.
+• DES received a Minnesota Excellence Foundation School Spotlight Award in 2009 for demonstrating academic excellence and significant gains in achievement.

-• Received a Minnesota School of Excellence Award in 2008 from the Minnesota Elementary School Principals Association.
+• In 2008 DES received a Minnesota School of Excellence Award from the Minnesota Elementary School Principals Association.

-Parents play an important role in the success of our school.
-We are fortunate to have dedicated parent volunteers who spend countless hours in our school assisting with student learning.
-Our staff encourages parents to be active participants in the educational process.
-For more information on Delano Elementary School, go to www.delano.k12.mn.us and click on elementary.
+Parents play an important role in the success of the school.
+The staff considers itself fortunate to have dedicated parent volunteers who spend countless hours assisting with student learning, and encourages parents to be active participants in the educational process.
+For more information on Delano Elementary School, go to www.delano.k12.mn.us and click on “Elementary.”

-The middle school years are a time of great physical, intellectual, emotional and social change.
-Delano Middle School’s mission is to work in partnership with the community and families to create a climate of success for all learners with a focus on nurturing students’ social and emotional development in addition to continuous academic growth.
-Programs are offered in the four core disciplines of science, math, social studies, and language arts.
-In addition, students are offered exploratory opportunities in physical education, health, art, computer applications, music, and engineering (Project Lead the Way).
-Our programs provide a well-rounded educational experience during this time of transition for students.
+Delano Intermediate School’s mission is to work in partnership with the community and families to create a climate of success for all learners, with a focus on nurturing students’ social and emotional development along with continuous academic growth.
+Programs are offered in the four core disciplines of science, math, social studies and language arts.
+In addition, students are offered exploratory opportunities in physical education, health, art, music, and engineering.
+Its programs provide a well-rounded educational experience.

-DMS’s administration and staff believe in educating individuals to be life-long learners who possess the skills, knowledge, creativity, sense of self-worth, and citizenship necessary to function and flourish in a global society.
+The DIS administration and staff believe in educating individuals to be lifelong learners who possess the skills, knowledge, creativity, sense of self-worth, and citizenship necessary to function and flourish in a global society.
 Students are recognized and rewarded for their academic, co-curricular and extra-curricular achievements and attendance.
-It is our philosophy to acknowledge as many students as possible for their successes and strides in school.
-For more information on Delano Middle School, go to www.delano.k12.mn.us and click on middle school.
+The school makes a point to acknowledge as many students as possible for their successes and improvements.
+For more information about Delano Intermediate School, go to www.delano.k12.mn.us and click on “Intermediate.”

 Delano High School (DHS)

-• In 2007 and again in 2010, DHS was designated a Model School by the International Center for Leadership in Education.
-DHS was the first Minnesota high school to be chosen a model school.
+• DHS was designated a Model School by the International Center for Leadership in Education in 2007 and again in 2010.
+DHS was the first Minnesota high school so honored.

-• Designated a 2009 National Blue Ribbon School for educational excellence.
+• In 2009 DHS was designated a National Blue Ribbon School for educational excellence.
 DHS was one of only six schools in Minnesota to receive this award, and one of 321 in the nation.

 Talent Development Program

-The Talent Development Program caters to gifted and talented students whose learning characteristics and educational needs require qualitatively differentiated education experiences and/or services.
+The Talent Development Program serves gifted and talented students whose abilities require heightened education experiences and/or services.
 Gifted and talented students include those with demonstrated achievement and/or potential ability in any of the following areas, singularly or in combination:

 • General intellectual ability